-A Sunderland communications firm is celebrating after landing a lucrative deal with global medical and safety solutions provider Dräger UK.
+Sunderland communications firm plans to double workforce after landing lucrative deal with global manufacturer

 Sunderland Echo Portfilio Awards winner Nice Network, formerly CCS, beat off stiff competition to land the contract, which will see it completely overhaul the company’s telecoms network.

 Dräger is a global manufacturer of hospital and industrial safety products, employing more than 13,000 people across 190 countries.

 The company has worked with Nice Network to invest in new mobile devices and data plans in order to improve productivity and keep costs low.